 They are different because PRT is more secure for a tenant as the landlord cannot ask the tenant to leave at the end of the fixed term because there is no fixed term.

-Implied terms of a long term tenancy agreement
+What are implied terms of a long term tenancy agreement?

 Implied terms are also part of a long term agreement.
 It is important you’re familiar with implied terms as there is a good chance you’ll run into them if you are renting out a property for a long time to one tenant in a long term agreement.